Yomi-no-Kami/pvm-pokedex/README.md

-# Example
+# PvM Pokedex - A boss helper companion plugin & more!
-An example greeter plugin
+do this later